sethbrasile/ember-audio/README.md

 #### Using Ember Audio?
 Please let me know if you're building something with Ember Audio!
 It's a fairly large project, and I would love to know if it's working out for people!
-You can contact me via `@sethbrasile` on the ember community slack, or via email.
+You can contact me via `@sethbrasile` on the ember community discord, or via email.

 Compatibility